-HELP // Configuring VisualSVN Server service to run under a dedicated user account
+Configuring VisualSVN HTTP Service to run under a dedicated user account

-By default, system built-in Network Service account is used to run VisualSVN Server service and all the required permissions are assigned to this account automatically during installation.
-But it is considered a good practice to run VisualSVN Server service under a dedicated user account.
-This improves isolation of VisualSVN Server service from other services that can be run under Network Service built-in account.
-This article describes how to configure VisualSVN Server service to run under a dedicated user account.
+By default, system built-in Network Service account is used to run VisualSVN HTTP Service and all the required permissions are assigned to this account automatically during installation.
+But it is considered a good practice to run VisualSVN HTTP Service under a dedicated user account.
+This improves isolation of VisualSVN HTTP Service from other services that can be run under Network Service built-in account.
+This article describes how to configure VisualSVN HTTP Service to run under a dedicated user account.

-Perform the following steps to configure VisualSVN Server service to run under a dedicated user account:
+Perform the following steps to configure VisualSVN HTTP Service to run under a dedicated user account:

-2. Grant the created account permissions required to run VisualSVN Server service:
+2. Grant the created account permissions required to run VisualSVN HTTP Service:

 • Modify permission for the folder where repositories are stored (C:\Repositories by default);